gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 Regarding this feature, even among OOP developers, there’s a well-established rule — inheritance is an anti-pattern, and delegation should be preferred.

 Why?
 Because, first of all, you can’t inherit specific fields or methods — only the whole class.
-This problem even has its own name — **The banana and gorilla problem** by Joe Armstrong: you wanted a banana, but it gave you a gorilla holding the banana and the entire jungle.
+This problem even has its own name — **The banana and monkey problem** by Joe Armstrong: you wanted a banana, but it gave you a monkey holding the banana and the entire jungle.

 Secondly — in most languages, you can only inherit from one class.